MBezuidenhoutGH/CMPG-323-Project-2-34494847/README.md

 	The branching strategy that was setup in Project 1 was followed to the T which demonstrated an iterative use of GitHub throughout Project 2 to succesfully manage version control of the project.
 The student also did a lot of effort in providing a very well laid out README.md file by explaining everything possible to make it easier for the person trying to figure everyting out.
 Aboslutely no credentials are available in the student's repository anywhere.<br />
-	Some of the student's first commits was done over 28 days ago and by now probably over a month ago: <br />
+	<br />Some of the student's first commits was done over 28 days ago and by now probably over a month ago: <br />
 	<br /><img src="img/firstcommits.png" alt="API-34494847 first commit image"/>
 </p>
 <h2>Reference List</h2>